 Concrete Curb & Gutter, Sidewalk, and Drive Approach Replacement

-Click here to report a sidewalk issue.
+Report a sidewalk issue with mySLC.
 For questions or concerns about sidewalk ADA ramps or waterway construction, call the Engineering Division at 801-535-7961.

 By City ordinance (14.32.300), the repair or replacement of deteriorated sidewalk, drive approach, and curb and gutter in the public way is the responsibility of the adjacent private property owner.
 Property owners can hire a contractor to accomplish the required concrete repairs, which requires a permit to work in the public way, or property owners can take advantage of the 50/50 concrete program.

 Visit the Sidewalk Program page for more information on the 50/50 concrete program.

 To obtain an estimate, please contact Kyle Biggs at Kyle.Biggs@slcgov.com or 801-535-6934.

 The Streets Division strives to perform concrete maintenance on 11 lane miles of concrete roadway annually, weather permitting.
 Concrete road maintenance involves resealing the concrete joints and, on rare occasion, replacing concrete slabs.
 The joints are cleaned with high pressure air and concrete saws before they are resealed with hot polymer sealant.
 The purpose of joint sealant is to extend the life of the roadway by reducing the infiltration of water and foreign material into the joints which results in the loss of structural support.
 Further information regarding concrete road maintenance can be obtained by emailing Mitch Hansen at Mitch.Hansen@slcgov.com